nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 #### An Ansible script to install Kubernetes cluster to Centos 7

-This project allow you to install Kubernetes cluster master and worker nodes to Centos 7.
+This project installs Kubernetes cluster master and worker nodes to Centos 7.

 ##### Requirements:
 * At least 1 Centos7 minimum install VM with 2GB RAM, 20GB storage.